godwinjk/KDoc-er/README.md

 1. Simple access from Generate menu.
 Tap Alt+ Insert, there is KDocer submenu
 1. Also available on Code Format group in Code menu

-You can read the [Official document](https://kotlinlang.org/docs/reference/kotlin-doc.html?_ga=2.241468354.1702203468.1596121268-2080471240.1582196283)t for familiarizing KDoc syntax
+You can read the [Official Documentation](https://kotlinlang.org/docs/reference/kotlin-doc.html?_ga=2.241468354.1702203468.1596121268-2080471240.1582196283) to familiarize yourself with the KDoc syntax

 #### Note

-Now, this plugin will not create KDoc HTML previews and additional files.
-This plugin is intended only for generating KDoc inside IDE terminal.
+This plugin will not create KDoc HTML previews and additional files.
+This plugin is intended only for generating KDoc inside the IDE terminal.

 For generating HTML document you can use the [Dokka](https://github.com/Kotlin/dokka) plugin available at Github.